 Figure 18 shows the primary reasons for enrollment in each program area.
-ABE, ASE/GED, and ESL have a higher percentage of learners enrolling whose main reason for enrollment is to improve basic skills, to get a high school diploma, and to improve English skills, respectively.
+ABE, ASE/GED, and ESL have a higher percentage of learners enrolling whose main reason for enrollment is to improve basic skills, to get a H.S.
+Diploma, or to improve English skills, respectively.
 The primary reason that learners enrolled in AWD, Health & Safety, Home Econ., and Older Adults was to achieve personal goals.